Veteran Homelessness

 Canada is ending veteran homelessness

 More communities are on their way to ending veteran homelessness.
 With funding from Veterans Affairs Canada, Built for Zero Canada is working with over 20 participating communities and national partners with the goal to end veteran homelessness in their communities.
 Read more in this CAEH blog (November 18, 2019).
-A number of communities are in the home stretch for confirming Functional Zero Veteran Homelessness anticipated in early 2023.
+A number of communities are in the home stretch for confirming Functional Zero Veteran Homelessness anticipated in 2023.
 See further information and community progress on ending veteran homelessness HERE.

 In June 2019, the House of Commons unanimously adopted a motion urging an end to veteran homelessness (Globe and Mail, June 14, 2019).
 Read more about the motion and the importance of ending veteran homelessness in this CAEH blog (June 5, 2019).
 The interest in ending veteran homelessness was emphasized again in the December 2019 Throne Speech, that the Government will build on that work by improving mental health care supports, and helping ensure that every homeless veteran has a place to call home.
 Read more about it in this CAEH blog (December 6, 2019).
 In their 2021 budget, the government of Canada promised a pilot program aimed at reducing veteran homelessness and in 2022 expanded on that pilot proposal to create a $106.8 million five year program for 2023/24 – 2027/28 for rent supplements and wrap-around supports (CAEH22 presentation).
+The Veteran Homelessness Program was officially announced in April 2023 (see further information in this CAEH Blog).

 US is ending veteran homelessness